Numerically Exact Configuration Interaction at Quadrillion-Determinant Scale: Discussion

 We introduced a categorically compressed representation of the CI expansion vectors and reformulated the STP-DAS $\boldsymbol{\sigma}$-build algorithm to take advantage of this structure.
 By expressing the global expansion vector as a direct sum of compressed local components, the algorithm efficiently skips all coefficients that do not contribute to the categorical $\boldsymbol{\sigma}$-vector.
 This approach is further enabled by a compression-compatible preconditioner, which generates compressed expansion directions within the Davidson procedure.

 The resulting categorically compressed STP-DAS $\boldsymbol{\sigma}$-build algorithm demonstrates excellent strong scaling behavior and yields dramatic reductions in both runtime and memory footprint.
-These benefits extend seamlessly to both relativistic (two- and four-component) and non-relativistic CI calculations.
-To highlight this capability, we computed the X2C-FCI ground-state energy of a magnesium atom using over one quadrillion ($10^{15}$) complex-valued 2-spinor determinants.
-This calculation, carried out on 1500 compute nodes over an 8.6-hour runtime, represents the largest FCI calculation reported to date.
-Additionally, we achieved $\boldsymbol{\sigma}$-build times of just 5 minutes for systems with approximately 150 billion complex-valued 2-spinor determinants using only a few compute nodes.
-The capability to perform extremely large FCI calculations makes basis set extrapolations to the complete basis set limit and computations on highly correlated molecular systems readily achievable with FCI.
+These benefits extend seamlessly to both relativistic (two- and four-component) and non-relativistic CI calculations. {To highlight this capability, we computed the $\binom{100}{88}$ X2C-CASCI ground-state energy of HBrTe using over one quadrillion ($10^{15}$) complex-valued 2-spinor determinants.
+The categorically compressed STP-DAS approach spans $10^{15}$ determinants across 13 distributed active spaces, reducing the memory required for the excitation list from $12 \times 10^9$ GB to only 25 GB, and for nine CI expansion vectors from 134 PB to under 500 TB.
+It converges the ground-state wave function of HBrTe in just nine iterations over a 34.5-hour runtime.
+This achievement represents the largest CI calculation reported to date.} Additionally, we achieved $\boldsymbol{\sigma}$-build times of just 5 minutes for systems with approximately 150 billion complex-valued 2-spinor determinants using only a few compute nodes.
+The capability to perform large CI calculations makes basis set extrapolations to the complete basis set limit and computations on highly correlated molecular systems readily achievable with CI.

-The combination of categorical compression and compression-aware algorithmic design represents a paradigm shift in how large-scale CI problems can be approached.
-As modern quantum chemistry continues to push the boundaries of complexity, the ability to perform quadrillion-determinant calculations within tractable resource limits provides a powerful foundation for future investigations of highly correlated, relativistic systems.
-Looking forward, the STP-DAS framework paves the way for embedding these ultra-large CI solvers into multi-scale quantum embedding schemes, enabling predictive simulations of heavy-element materials, open-shell catalysts, and strongly correlated spin--orbit coupled systems with unprecedented accuracy and scale.
+{The integration of categorical compression with STP-DAS marks a paradigm shift in tackling large-scale CI problems.
+As quantum chemistry continues to push the limits of system complexity, the ability to carry out quadrillion-determinant calculations within tractable resource bounds establishes a powerful foundation for studying highly correlated, multireference, relativistic systems.
+While access to hundreds of compute nodes for quadrillion-determinant calculations may remain out of reach for most of the community, this work demonstrates the practical feasibility of trillion-determinant calculations on a small cluster.